Super League falls apart: Agnelli confirms new competition cannot go ahead after Premier League teams withdraw | Goal.com

 What's been said?

-Asked whether the formation of the competition could still happen after the exits, Agnelli, who founded the breakaway proposal, said on Wednesday: "To be frank and honest no, evidently that is not the case."
+Pressed on whether the formation of the competition could still happen after the exits, Agnelli, who founded the breakaway proposal, told Reuters on Wednesday: "To be frank and honest no, evidently that is not the case.

+“I remain convinced of the beauty of that project.
+But admittedly ...
+I mean, I don’t think that that project is now still up and running.”

+Agnelli was also asked if he has any regrets over the way the Super League formation was conducted, to which he responded: “If you tell me other methods for putting together such projects ... if you were to ask the authorisation of others, I don’t think you would have carried out a project like this.

 What else have the Super League said?